 The work on the rudder, following last year’s misadventure, turned out to be minor.
 The big ticket item was the engine.
 This engine has served us faithfully for 24 years with only one major overhaul and that was 14 years ago.
 It was high time for a second overhaul.
 Unfortunately the major expense for this was not the overhaul but the labor for the removal and re-installation of the engine in the boat.
 This in addition to the labor of disassembling the engine, replacing worn parts, cylinders, and rings and then re-assembling made the total cost more than the cost of brand new engine.
 So, I reluctantly decided to replace the engine rather then overhaul it.
 The new engine is also a Yanmar, model 3YM30.
+The big improvement is that it is not cooled by raw sea water but via a heat exchanger.
 It is a 30 hp, 3 more than the old engine.
 Since I was going to all this expense, I also decided to replace the old fashioned stuffing box with a dripless seal.
 Other improvements were the replacement of the incandescent bulbs with LEDs which have a much longer life expectancy and consume a fraction of the power.
 Also 2 of the 3 main cabin, fluorescent light fixtures had to be replaced but Agmar Marine could not find the exact replacements so, they replaced all 3 of them.
 They also did a complete service on the windlass.
 This work was done in addition to the usual yearly maintenance of varnishing the exposed outside woodwork, polishing the stainless railing, the hull, and applying a new undercoat.
 This was a lot of work for my friends in Agmar.

 Tuesday May 13, 2008